OpenTermsArchive/contrib-versions/Tumblr/Privacy Policy.md

-Privacy Policy Last Modified: 2017-06-13 Tumblr is a U.S. company and subject only to U.S. laws and jurisdiction, so for the moment these Terms of Service (and any other terms, policies, or guidelines that we provide to you) are only available in English.
+Privacy Policy Last Modified: 2017-06-13Tumblr is a U.S. company and subject only to U.S. laws and jurisdiction, so for the moment these Terms of Service (and any other terms, policies, or guidelines that we provide to you) are only available in English.

 Tumblr, Inc. ("**Tumblr**," "**we**," "**us**," or "**our**") takes the private nature of your information very seriously.
 This policy regarding our privacy practices (the "**Privacy Policy**") describes how we treat the information we collect when you visit and use tumblr.com (the "**Site**") and/or Tumblr's other domains, products, advertising products, services, and/or content, including our iOS and Android mobile applications (collectively with the Site, the "**Services**").
 Tumblr, along with Yahoo, is now part of Oath, a digital and mobile media company with more than 50 brands globally, and a member of the Verizon family of companies.
 The way we handle your information hasn’t changed, so this Privacy Policy still governs when you are on Tumblr, using a Tumblr app or interacting with our products, services or technologies.
 We may share non-personal information with our family companies for purposes such as product improvements, research and analysis, and to help them provide you with more relevant experiences.
 When you use the Services, you also consent to the collection, transfer, manipulation, storage, disclosure and other uses of your information as described in this Privacy Policy. please read it carefully.